wampadu/rock-paper-scissors-django-react/README.md

 This is a project example of the game "Rock Paper Scissors" built with React.js & Django.

-The game includes a live-play mode using websocket and you can also play against the computer.
+The game includes the following options:
+ - Live-game play mode using websockets
+ - Play mode against the computer

 ## Live Demo